I Have Cat’s Tamar Arslanian: Big Cat Adventure In Africa

 LMW: How are domestic cats viewed in Africa?
 As pets?

 TA: We were very excited to see a few domesticated cats in Africa in some of the places we stayed.
 It was funny that after a day of seeing the Big Cats during our safaris my sister and I were just as excited to see (and try to play with) their smaller version.
 Probably because we were in need of an animal we could actual pet!
 Some were more friendly than others.
-The cats at lodges we stayed seemed to be fed by the staff, but they are not looked upon as pets.
+African-domestic-cat-kitty tea-safari The cats at lodges we stayed seemed to be fed by the staff, but they are not looked upon as pets.
 There doesn’t seem to be that same attitude towards wanting to bring them in and share a home with them from what we witnessed.
 They weren’t really able to relate to our excitement/obsession with them!
+African-tanzania-domestic-cat-black

 LMW: What was the most moving or powerful exchange between you and a wild animal?